 ‣ Professional philosophers active in speaking and presenting papers at academic conferences.
 See here, here and here.

 ‣ Published authors with articles in leading academic journals such as Australasian Journal of Philosophy, International Philosophical Quarterly, Axiomathes, Heythrop Journal, Religious Studies, American Catholic Philosophical Quarterly, Sophia, Philo, The Journal of Medicine and Philosophy, Philosophia Christi, Metaphysica, and The Modern Schoolman.

-‣ Editors of books such as Four Views on Christianity and Philosophy (Zondervan, 2016), Loving God with Your Mind (Moody, 2014), Alice in Wonderland and Philosophy (Wiley-Blackwell, 2010).
+‣ Editors of books such as Explaining Evil (Bloomsbury, 2019), Four Views on Christianity and Philosophy (Zondervan, 2016), Loving God with Your Mind (Moody, 2014), and Alice in Wonderland and Philosophy (Wiley-Blackwell, 2010).

 ‣ Invited guest speakers on topics of spiritual and cultural concern (e.g., faith and vocation, science & religion, abortion, euthanasia, apologetics).
 See here and here.